khakhalin/notes/keywords/perplexity.md

 $\displaystyle \text{per} = 2^{-\frac{1}{N}\sum \log_2 P(w_i)}$

-This formula above is usually derived as a partial case of a more general definition, according to which perplexity is just 2 power entropy: P = 2^H, where H = −∑p∙log(p).
+This formula above is usually derived as a partial case of a more general definition, according to which perplexity is just 2 power [[entropy]]: P = 2^H, where H = −∑p∙log(p).
 The higher the entropy, the higher the perplexity.
 And we use log base 2. ([ref](https://stats.stackexchange.com/questions/10302/what-is-perplexity)).
 The lowest theoretical possible perplexity is that for complete certainty, 2^log(1) = 1.

 The name originates from a different situation though: when a model is trained on probabilities {q}, but meets a sample with probabilities {q}.
 The measure of mismatch (the amount of information needed to encode a message form {p} using symbols from {q}) is equal to cross-entropy: H(p,q) = -∑p∙log(q).
 The higher H, the more confused, perplexed the model is.
 The better the match between p and q, the smaller the perplexity (as cross-entropy H(p,q) is always larger than entropy H(q) = H(q,q)).